jakecas/CPS2002-Assignment/README.md

 ## Feature Branches

 ### Jenkins
-This branch was used to test that builds were triggered by post-commit hooks.
-Achieved by adding the URL to send the webhook to in github.
+This branch was used to set up the project and test the connection to jenkins, which polls this repository every 5 minutes.